 These principles are integral to our Enforcement Policy Statement.
 To ensure our approach to regulatory activities is transparent we publish our service standards each year and set out what we expect of those we regulate.
 Our enforcement policy, explains how we respond to non-compliance.
 Published service standards help us to be transparent and accountable about our activities.

-The Council's Public Safety and Regulation division is responsible for a range of services including food safety, health and safety, alcohol, gambling and taxi licensing, trading standards and animal health.
-If you would like to comment about the service that you have received from the Environmental Health and Trading Standards Services please complete our quick survey.
+The Council's Public Safety, Regulation and Development division is responsible for a range of services including food safety, health and safety, alcohol, gambling and taxi licensing, trading standards including weights and measures and animal health.

 We deliver services in a number of areas:-